ioccc-src/winner/2011/dlowe/README.md

 - `ioccc_lost_test/`
     1/2 of C code from entries that that did not win

-NOTE: The above directories were not shipped and the C code from entries that that did not win were flushed to /dev/null.
+NOTE: The above directories were not shipped and everything from the entries that did not win were flushed to `/dev/null`.

 The [earlystop.pl](earlystop.pl) tool wrote: